mgardiiner/Chess/README.md

 # Chess     EECS 3311 - Software Design
-This project is a working chess game for Eiffel Studio
+This project is a game designed for Eiffel Studio